erkanyeter/demo_blog/packages/odm/releases/0.0.1/README.md

 ?>
 ```

-Available <b>CRUD operations</b> that we are recommend listed below.
+Available <b>CRUD operations</b> that we are support listed below.
 You can define any of these methods.

 * save
 * insert